University of East Anglia: Campus

-Facilities located on campus include the Union Pub and Bar, a 24-hour library, a concert venue (Lower Common Room), 13 food outlets (including street food venues, coffee shops and a pizza kitchen), a graduate bar (The Scholar's Bar), the Street with a 24-hour launderette, and the UEA Shop.
+Facilities located on campus include the Union Pub and Bar (bar(su)), a 24-hour library, a concert venue (The Nick Rayns LCR), 13 food outlets (including street food venues, coffee shops and a pizza kitchen), a LGBTQ+ Bar (Dorothy's), the Street with a 24-hour launderette, and the UEA Shop.
 Other establishments include the Square (a central outdoor meeting place), Café 57, the Bio Cafe, and the UEA Medical Centre and Dental Practice.
 There are also three statues by sculptor Sir Antony Gormley which were placed on campus in 2017.
 The work drew controversy due to the fact that the figures resembled people balancing on high ledges.

 The campus is linked to Norwich city centre and railway station by frequent buses, operated by First Eastern Counties, via Unthank Road or Earlham Road.
 Other transport links include First Buses to the Norfolk and Norwich University Hospital and to Bowthorpe, as well as Konectbus services to Watton, Dereham and also Costessey via park and ride.
-National Express provides coach services to London and Megabus also operates both low cost intercity and long-distance travel to cities including Cambridge, Birmingham, Bristol and Cardiff.
+National Express provides coach services to London.
 The university is situated nearby an area within the southwestern suburbs known as the Golden Triangle which has been dubbed the Norwich version of London's Notting Hill.